-- 21.1 A student shall be declared to be eligible for the award of B.Tech. degree provided the student has: - i) successfully completed all the required courses specified in the programme curriculum and earned the number of credits prescribed for the specialization, within a maximum period of 14 semester (12 semesters for lateral entry) from the date of admission, including break of study. - ii) no disciplinary action pending against him/her.

-$\label{eq:21.2} \ \ \, \text{The award of the degree must have been approved by the University.}$
+- 20.1 A student shall be declared to be eligible for the award of B.Tech. degree provided the student has: - successfully completed all the required courses specified in the programme curriculum and earned the number of credits prescribed for the specialization, within a maximum period of 14 semester (12 semesters for lateral entry) from the date of admission, including break of study. - ii) no dues to the Institution, Library, Hostels - iii) no disciplinary action pending against him/her. - 20.2 The award of the degree must have been approved by the University.

-22.0 POWER TO MODIFY
+21.0 POWER TO MODIFY